fedora-modularity/libmodulemd/README.md

 fedora_index = Modulemd.ModuleIndex.new()
 ret, failures = updates_index.update_from_string(updates_yaml)
 ```

+The `failures` are a list of subdocuments in the YAML that failed parsing, along with the reason they failed.
+Hence, by checking the return value of failures we will know if the YAML parsing was successful or not.

 Since it doesn't really make sense to view the contents from separate
 repositories in isolation (in most cases), the next step is to merge the two